 After umbilical hernia surgery, you might be anxious to get back to your workout routine.
 Your physician will give you a schedule explaining how long you should wait before exercising and suggestions for recommended exercises.

-Every person is different --- the size of your hernia, the complexity of the repair, your physical condition before surgery and your sensitivity to pain will all determine how much you can do and how soon.
+Every person is different — the size of your hernia, the complexity of the repair, your physical condition before surgery and your sensitivity to pain will all determine how much you can do and how soon.

 Hernias happen when your abdominal muscles aren't strong enough to withstand pressure from inside your body.
 Internal stress on the abdominal wall opens a space between muscles.
 Tissue that is supposed to be inside the abdominal wall pushes out through the opening.

+Working out after umbilical hernia repair isn't all or nothing.
 Almost immediately after your surgery, you can begin doing one simple but very effective abdominal exercise: deep breathing.
 As long as your doctor approves, you can practice taking slow, deep breaths in and exhaling slowly and completely.
 Repeat this exercise for about four or five cycles in and out, once or twice per hour.
 Deep breathing not only engages your abdominal muscles, it also reduces the risk of lung infections.